Badrmoh/make-vpn-work/vpn-on-local/mac-linux/README.md

 Copy your `.ovpn` to the root of this repository before using any of the scripts.

 # Linux
+VPN can run over ssh tunnels or sshuttle.
+In case of sshuttle complete [sshuttle](#sshuttle) section as well below.

-Install openvpn : `sudo apt install openvpn`
+Install openvpn in any case : `sudo apt install openvpn`

+In case of using ssh port forwarding relevant scripts can be directly called.

+## shuttle

-Install sshuttle (if used) : `sudo aot install sshuttle`
+1. Install sshuttle (if used) : `sudo aot install sshuttle`
+2. Add VPN_SERVER_IP environment variable either in `.bashrc` or set it directly in `vpn-over-sshuttle.sh`
+3. Run using : `sudo ./vpn-over-sshuttle.sh`

 # MacOS